How to implement Clean Architecture in Go (Golang)

 I encourage you to read through the full commit to see how I refactored other parts of Wild Workouts.

-You might be wondering how to enforce the correct usage of layers?
-Is it yet another thing to remember about in code reviews?
+You might be wondering how to enforce correct usage of layers.
+Is it yet another thing to remember in code reviews?

-Luckily, it’s possible to check the rules with static analysis.
-You can check your project with Robert’s go-cleanarch linter locally or include it in your CI pipeline.
+Luckily, you can check the rules with static analysis.
+Use Robert’s go-cleanarch linter locally or include it in your CI pipeline.

 With layers separated, we’re ready to introduce more advanced patterns.